 Remotes is 100% debt-financed and is operated as a break-even company with no meaningful return on equity.
 Therefore, given its financial structure, along with its unique operating characteristics, financial ratios are not comparable with those of other Ontario distribution utilities.
-2018 Scorecard MD&A Page 7 of 8

-Note to Readers of Fiscal 2018 Scorecard MD&A
+Note to Readers of Fiscal 2019 Scorecard MD&A

 The information provided by distributors on their future performance (or what can be construed as forward-looking information) may be subject to a number of risks, uncertainties and other factors that may cause actual events, conditions or results to differ materially from historical results or those contemplated by the distributor regarding their future performance.

-Words such as "expect," "anticipate," "intend," "attempt," "may," "plan," "will", "can", "believe," "seek," "estimate," and variations of such words and similar expressions are intended to identify such forward-looking statements.
+Words such as "expect," "anticipate," "intend," "attempt," "may," "plan," "will", "can", "believe," "seek," "estimate," and variations of such words and similar expressions are intended to identify such forward-looking statements and information.
+Such statements include, but are 2019 Scorecard MD&A not limited to, references to improved reliability of distribution systems, educational efforts, and industry and internal targets.
 These statements are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
-Some of the factors that could cause such differences include legislative or regulatory developments, financial market conditions, general economic conditions and the weather.
+Some of the factors that could cause such differences include legislative or regulatory developments, government policy and program developments, an unexpected increase in call centre volumes, call financial market conditions, general economic conditions and the weather.
 For these reasons, the information on future performance is intended to be management's best judgment on the reporting date of the performance scorecard, and could be markedly different in the future.
 We do not intend, and we disclaim any obligation, to update any forward-looking statements, except as required by law.